History of Pomerania (1945–present): Formation of Polish communist administration in Farther Pomerania

 First Polish communist officials arrived in Farther Pomerania in April 1945.
 The provisional government of Poland on March 14 had created the Polish administrative district of Pomerania, which included Farther Pomerania and the northern Neumark.
 This was based on a decision of the Soviet state council for defense in February to place some eastern territories of Germany under Polish administration, and a subsequent order of the military council of the First Belorussian Front in early March requiring a solely Polish civilian administration in the territories that were handed over and also required the Soviet military to assist in the Polish administration's establishment.

 The Polish plenipotentiary for the new Pomeranian district since April 11 was colonel Leonard Borkowicz.
-Subordinate to Borkowicz were forty county assignees (starosts).
 Borkowicz and the starosts had a very limited knowledge of the area they were to govern, and were sent in only with an official attestation of their position, sketches of the counties, 500 zlotys, and alcohol to use as valuta.
 Their primary objective was the preparation of the area for Polish settlement.
+Subordinate to Borkowicz were forty county assignees (starosts).

 The Polish officials were regarded no more than auxiliary personnel by the Soviet military administration, which was in charge of most of industry, bakeries, most of the farmland, and fishery.
 The Polish administrators concentrated on reinstating electricity, gas, and water supply and on stockpiling groceries for the expected Polish settlers.
-Conflicts arose when they tried to charge the Soviets for power, gas, or water.
-Also they failed to have the Soviet authorities inhibit the forays of Red Army soldiers and officers.
+Conflicts arose when they tried to charge the Soviets for power, gas, or water.< Also they failed to have the Soviet authorities inhibit the forays of Red Army soldiers and officers.
 Overall Soviet attitude toward the Polish administrators ranged from providing aid to neglect.

 Deportations of Germans before the Potsdam Agreement

-In two weeks of June 1945, the Polish Army under the Soviet command deported 110,000 ethnic Germans from the areas adjacent to the eastern bank of the Oder river, and the counties of Stargard, Labes, Pyritz (Pyrzyce), and Arnswalde (now Choszczno), all in Farther Pomerania.
+In two weeks of June 1945, the Polish Army under the Soviet command deported 110,000 ethnic Germans from the areas adjacent to the eastern bank of the Oder river, and the counties of Stargard, Łobez, Pyrzyce, and Choszczno, all in Farther Pomerania.

 Many German civilians were deported to labor camps like Vorkuta in the Soviet Union, where a large number of them perished or were later reported missing.